cardano-foundation/testnets-cardano-org/resources/content/articles/en/goguen-metadata-server-en.md

 - GET metadata/{subject}/properties/{property}: Returns the value for the given property associated with the subject.
 [Example](https://api.cardano.org/staging/metadata/3ea0944c0f67d241f65ff239445b31c1030e11b2c5ce35908c71d1520bb932d9/properties/description)

-### What problem does a metadata server address?

-The introduction of a new metadata server for the Goguen environment addresses one fundamental problem: Mapping opaque on-chain identifiers (typically, hashes representing output locking scripts, token forging policies, or public key hashes) to metadata suitable for human consumption and registering this metadata off-chain.

 ### Why we don't store metadata on-chain